clmccart/mlopstemplate/README.md

 10) Documentation for Release pipeline
 11) Research reusability of AzDO projects
 12) Scratch to CI/CD from new project
+13) Fix run unittests so it runs all tests
+14) Ensure that build works if model is not produced
+15) Add test to Prod
+16) Factor out prod skip task

 Note: pkl files are git ignored.
 This makes it so that the only way a model can be registered is if it successfully completes the build.